mmacdonald1/Leg-Work/README.md

 ![Login](https://github.com/mmacdonald1/Leg-Work/blob/master/public/assets/images/login.png)

 On the user dash is a table of the applications that the user has entered and the form to add another application.
+From here the user can also click the company name and see the companies page.

 ![Applications](https://github.com/mmacdonald1/Leg-Work/blob/master/public/assets/images/applications.png)